beginner-corp/docs.begin.com/src/shared/docs/en/data/begin-data.md

 `data.destroy()` is responsible for destroying documents.

-Valid `data.destroy()` calls require passing a one or more Objects containing a `table` and `key`; there is no limit to the number of documents a single call can destroy.
+Valid `data.destroy()` calls require passing a one or more objects containing a `table` and `key`; there is no limit to the number of documents a single call can destroy.

 ### Syntax